austinkelleher/eslint-plugin-no-require-self-ref/README.md

 # eslint-plugin-no-require-self-ref

 [`require-self-ref`](https://github.com/patrick-steele-idem/require-self-ref)
-should only be used in certain projects in directories.
-It is not recommended to ship [npm](https://www.npmjs.com/) that are using `require-self-ref`.
+should only be used in certain directories of projects.
+It is not recommended to ship [npm](https://www.npmjs.com/) packages that are using `require-self-ref`.

 ## Installation